 Be a part of the small but key team that keeps us moving.
 Must be mechanically inclined, with outboard and light marine repair experience preferred.
 Must have an AK state driver’s license.
 Work includes scheduled maintenance and light repair for marine vessels, buses, vans and facilities.
 Strong organizational skills and basic computer skills required.

-- 2019 Supplemental Application (PDF) 2019 Supplemental App – For Guide, Driver & Captain Applicants
+- 2020 Supplemental App (PDF) – For ALL Guide, Driver & Captain Applicants

-- 2019 Supplemental Application (.docx) – For Guide, Driver & Captain Applicants
+- 2020 Supplemental App (.docx) – For ALL Guide, Driver & Captain Applicants

 For MS Word: Please download & save, fill out and e-mail to firstname.lastname@example.org

 For PDF: Please fill out and fax or mail by post OR scan & email to email@example.com

 Questions?
 Our employment email and phone number are available on the application.